Genomics and Epidemiological Surveillance of Bacterial Pathogens

 Passive surveillance practical exercises

 Georeferencing (phylogeography) practical exercises

 The course instructors are a multidisciplinary team, all actively working on genomics, molecular biology and surveillance of bacterial pathogens in labs and institutes in the UK, Latin America and SE Asia.

 Josefina Campos (Centro de Referencia Regional PulseNet AL y C, Argentina)

 Caterina Guzman Verri (PIET, Veterinary School, Universidad Nacional, Costa Rica)

 Steve Baker (Oxford University Clinical Research Unit, Ho Chi Minh City, Vietnam)

 Applicants should be clinical molecular biologists or microbiologists working in Latin American or Caribbean countries.
 Applicants should also have training in standard microbiology lab techniques (pipetting, handling of biological samples, etc.).
 There are 20 places available and the course will be held in English (with language support provided where necessary by Spanish- and Portuguese-speaking instructors).

-Bursaries are available for non-commercial applicants to cover travel, accommodation and sustenance costs and are awarded on merit.
-If you would like to apply for a bursary, please complete the bursary section of the online application form (see below for application process).
+Bursaries are available for clinical and academic applicants to cover travel, accommodation and sustenance costs and are subject to open competition.
+Bursaries can be applied for as part of the application process.

 Please note: Applications must be supported by a recommendation from a scientific sponsor.
 This can be your supervisor or head of department.
 A request for a supporting statement will be sent to your nominated sponsor automatically during the application process.
 Applicants must ensure that their sponsor provides this supporting statement by the application deadline.